emartech/rdb-connector-common/README.md

 ## Dependants:

-**[Rdb-connector - common - test](https://github.com/emartech/rdb-connector-common)**  - contains common test implementations, that may be used in specific connectors
+**[Rdb - connector - test](https://github.com/emartech/rdb-connector-test)**  - contains common test implementations, that may be used in specific connectors